facebookresearch/habitat-challenge/README.md

 1. Instead of training the skills, you can also use the pre-trained skills located at [this Google Drive link.](https://drive.google.com/drive/folders/1F-T5zJvz-EIzh9waDvMnuwCmkxztvaFG?usp=sharing)

-1. Evaluate on the minival dataset for the `rearrange_easy` task from the command line via.
+1. Finally, evaluate the combined policies on the minival dataset for the `rearrange_easy` task from the command line.
 First enter the `habitat-challenge` directory.
 Ensure, you have the datasets installed in this directory as well.
 If not, run `python -m habitat_sim.utils.datasets_download --uids rearrange_task_assets`.
     ```bash
     CHALLENGE_CONFIG_FILE=configs/tasks/rearrange_easy.local.rgbd.yaml python agents/habitat_baselines_agent.py --evaluation local --input-type depth --cfg-path configs/methods/tp_srl.yaml
     ```
+    Using the pre-trained skills from the Google Drive, you should see around a `20%` success rate.

 ## Citing Habitat Challenge 2022